mweel1/usa_high_level/civil-agencies/index.md

 All agencies must get a domain setup by the top level agency via Homeland Security where their government certificate will be issued to their domain.

+## Sibling Jurisdictions

+Top level organizations can have sibling jurisdictions.
+For example, the FCC could have a top level organization, with a Domain Zone sibling.

 ## Cross Agency Analysis

 - Each type of agency at each jurisdiction will have metrics associated with them that must be released so civic agency over site and citizens can review them for inefficiencies.